NickColley/design-of-forms/src/evolving-a-design/make-up-of-documents-and-forms/index.md

-MULTI-PART FORMS consist of several separate sheets; these may be folded sheets, sheets of different size, with or without perforations and punched holes, and may be joined and held together by folding, stapling, gumming, or stitching according to the requirements for making entries at different stages, and the need for accurate registra- tion for each entry (see Section entitled ‘Registration of entries by carbon’).
+MULTI-PART FORMS consist of several separate sheets; these may be folded sheets, sheets of different size, with or without perforations and punched holes, and may be joined and held together by folding, stapling, gumming, or stitching according to the requirements for making entries at different stages, and the need for accurate registration for each entry (see Section entitled ‘Registration of entries by carbon’).
 If entries are to be made by typewriter, stapling cannot be conveniently used and it may be worthwhile to gum sets of forms at the top so that corrections by erasing may be made without removing the form from the machine.